Mihir-D/RoboND-Rover-Project/writeup_template.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
-a.
-For Obstacles, I observed that whichever pixels were not part of the navigable terrain, are part of obstacles.
+`a.
+For Obstacles:` I observed that whichever pixels were not part of the navigable terrain, are part of obstacles.
 Also, sample stones were detected as navigable terrain.
 So for detectin obstacles, I have simply used the negation of the condition used to identify navigable terrain pixels.
 Refer to function **rock_thresh().

-b.
-For identifying sample rocks: The rocks are yellow in color.
+`b.
+For identifying sample rocks:` The rocks are yellow in color.
 I found that it is easier to threshold for colors in HSV format.
 I used the cv2 library.
 First I converted my image from RGB to BGR.
 Then I converted it to HSV format and applied thresholding.
 Refer to function **obstacle_thresh().

 ![alt text][image1]

 #### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.